stooke/macos-build-openjdk8u/README.md

 These are also required for building JDK 11, so your efforts won't be wasted here.

-Install XCode 10, autoconf, freetype and mercurial Install a bootstrap JDK; either JDK7 or 8.
+Install XCode 10, autoconf, freetype and mercurial Install a bootstrap JDK; either JDK 7 or JDK 8.
-If you have a system JDK 8, the build should find it
+If you have a system JDK 8 installed, the build should find it

 ```
 curl -O -L http://ftpmirror.gnu.org/autoconf/autoconf-2.69.tar.gz